MohammedEsafi/MohammedEsafi/README.md

 ### Hi, I'm Mohammed Esafi 👋

-— I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between. interested in creative coding, design & tech inclusion.
+— I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
+I'm also interested in creative coding, design & tech inclusion.

 ---